RMCrean/dsw-appendix/content/dmp-guide/answer-questions.md

 * The answers will be saved automatically.
 * Under most of the questions you will find guidance or advice on how to answer or what to consider.
 * For some questions you may provide more than one answer.
-If you want to add a new answer click the Àdd` button at the end of your last answer. *Note: When doing so, you might need to scroll up in order to get to the first field to be filled.*
+If you want to add a new answer click the `Add` button at the end of your last answer. *Note: When doing so, you might need to scroll up in order to get to the first field to be filled.*
 * Your DMP is ready to be filled.
 Answer the questions in red (these are the questions that should be answered during the selected phase, questions which belong to other phases are in black).

 #### Note